mfreema5/NHST/new-parts-outline.md

 If you are a strategic manager, what questions should you be asking as you read a research paper that reports statistical results from a regression analysis?
 A good place to start is with the questions that Lockett, *et al.*, [CITATION] asked as part of their survey of papers [WHERE?
 WHEN?].
 They asked [WHAT?  {reporting statistical power}, {implying significant means important}, {reporting size of effect}, {interpreting results} {???} ]

+### Separated “significance”

-The most important question to ask is are the authors using the word “significant” to mean “important”, and is that justified?
+The most obvious question to ask is, are the authors using the word “significant” to mean “important”, and is that justified?
 This can be tricky because, of course, the word “significant” often does mean “important”, when it has been uncoupled from “statistically”.

 So, whenever the term “significant” is used, you should pause and ask yourself, “Are they talking about the statistics, or the effect?”
 Are they making a statement about the mere existence of a correlation, or about the relative size of effect of that correlation on outcomes?

 In their survey, Lockett, *et al.*, [CITATION], found that a worrisome [PERCENTAGE] of articles were using the term “significant” to imply importance, even though what they were referring to was the statistical significance of the result.

+### One use of statistical power

 Another easy yet useful question to ask is, “What was the statistical power of the analysis?”
 Remember that the statistical power is related to the probability of a Type II error&mdash;that is, to the chance of failing to see a correlation that does exist.
 However, what makes statistical power a good way to evaluate the overall utility of an empirical study is not the actual value reported for statistical power, but rather whether or not it was reported at all.